visualregression/api-documentation/README.md

 # screenshot-guides
-best practices and how-to guides on automated screenshot creation
+best practices and how-to guides for the visual-regression api

+# COMING SOON